 The Right Size for Now and Into the Future

 When the current Lady Minto Hospital opened its doors in 1958, about 2000 people lived on Salt Spring Island.
 Today, the island’s population is nearing 11,000.
 The current Emergency Department was not designed for that large a population or for the advancements in medical science and technology that have occurred over the last six decades.

-The new Emergency Department will be the right size for now and the future – a 420 square metre (4500 sq ft) extension that will double the number of acute and primary care patients who can be treated at one time, with an additional room for mental health and substance use treatment, a room for mixing, dispensing and storing medications, a dedicated triage desk, nursing/team care station with sight lines to all assessment and treatment areas, ambulance bay, decontamination site, accessible washrooms, and expanded patient and family waiting areas.
+The new Emergency Department will double the number of acute and urgent primary care patients who can be treated at one time, with a dedicated room for mental health and substance use treatment, a triage desk for enhanced patient safety and privacy, and expanded patient and family waiting areas.
 This new Emergency Department will create:

 - More space for the health care team to work safely,